 Our CEIAG programme is a mixture of small careers events, activities, practical workshops, talks, lectures and visits.
 All are designed to encourage our students to explore different career possibilities and think "outside of the box".
 All the programmes teach students much needed skills for when they leave education and enter the world of work.
 For more specific information see the careers page under Students.

 The CEIAG programmes develop our students’ skills and knowledge including:

 business etiquette skills appropriate for all work environments

 knowledge of the world of work and further and higher education

 resilience and grit

-Students in years 10 and 12 will experience the world of work through a work placement in the first week of July.
+Students in years 10 and 12 will experience the world of work through a work placement in the work experience week, which is usually at the end of June beginning of July.
 Part of the careers programme in these years supports them to find out about the world of work and in gaining a work placement.
 Parents are asked to support their child in finding a suitable placement for that week.
 For more information: